 Ideal time to attend is between 24 and 32 weeks of your pregnancy.

 We can usually arrange a visit to the neonatal unit during the workshop

 Drop-in workshop held once a month on Fridays, 6-8pm.

 Information is given by community midwives about birthing at home.

 Alternate Mondays from 5.30-7pm.
 The class is held within the physiotherapy department at St Thomas' Hospital.

 Please bring your antenatal book.
 Ideal time to attend is between 12 and 30 weeks of your pregnancy.

 A physiotherapist runs the workshop and offers advice about:

 To book, please email firstname.lastname@example.org for further information or call 020 7188 5084.

-For women booked at St Thomas’ Hospital with depression, anxiety, gestational diabetes.
+Open to all women booked at St Thomas’ Hospital, priority is given to those with depression, anxiety or gestational diabetes.